jeffvaccaro/jeffvaccaro.github.io/_posts/2025-01-01-year-end-review.md

 categories: Beyond the Code
 ---

 As you may have heard...
 I was laid off in 2024.
 I'm kidding, not because it isn't true, but because I was very loud about it!
 Getting laid off was not on my 2024 bingo card.
-When it first happened, as you know, I went through a wide range of emotions.
+When it first happened, I went through a wide range of emotions.
 Now that life has settled down for the moment, I have some time to reflect on 2024.

 It was exactly one year ago today that I created my first **React** application in hopes of preparing for the new direction that my former company was going.
 I was pretty stoked about it!
 I didn't realize what the infant 2024 had in store for me at that time, but it started a chain reaction of things that I was not expecting.